-7. Recommendation to the Dean of the Graduate School: Within three days after completion of the Grievance Hearing, the Grievance Committee will make a recommendation which will be sent in writing to both parties and to the Dean of the Graduate School.

-8. Decision by the Dean of the Graduate School: From the time the recommendation is received by the involved parties and the Dean of the Graduate School, either party will have five days to appeal to the Dean of the Graduate School, in writing, the recommendation of the Grievance Committee.
-Within two weeks after receiving the recommendation, the Dean of the Graduate School will make a decision and provide a written explanation of the reasons for the decision to the Chair of the Grievance Committee and to the parties involved.
-The Dean of the Graduate School will also convey the decision to the Program Director involved.
-The decision of the Dean of the Graduate School is final.

-9. Records: All material related to the Grievance Hearing, including tapes of all sessions, shall be placed on confidential file in the Graduate School office for two years.
-After that time, all material except the written decision of the Dean of the Graduate School shall be destroyed.

-10. Flow Chart: A chart that summarizes the Graduate Student Academic Grievance Procedure may be found in the Canvas All Graduate Student Resource.
+- 7. Recommendation to the Dean of the Biomedical Graduate Programs: Within three days after completion of the Grievance Hearing, the Grievance Committee will make a recommendation which will be sent in writing to both parties and to the Dean of the Biomedical Graduate Programs. - 8.
+Decision by the Dean of the Biomedical Graduate Programs: From the time the recommendation is received by the involved parties and the Dean of the Biomedical Graduate Programs, either party will have five days to appeal to the Dean of the Biomedical Graduate Programs, in writing, the recommendation of the Grievance Committee.
+Within two weeks after receiving the recommendation, the Dean of the Biomedical Graduate Programs will make a decision and provide a written explanation of the reasons for the decision to the Chair of the Grievance Committee and to the parties involved.
+The Dean of the Biomedical Graduate Programs will also convey the decision to the Program Director involved.
+The decision of the Dean of the Biomedical Graduate Programs is final. - 9.
+Records: All material related to the Grievance Hearing, including tapes of all sessions, shall be placed on confidential file in the Biomedical Graduate Programs Office for two years.
+After that time, all material except the written decision of the Dean of the Biomedical Graduate Programs shall be destroyed. - 10.
+Flow Chart: A chart that summarizes the Graduate Student Academic Grievance Procedure may be found in the Canvas All Graduate Student Resource.